 In January 2016 the International Accounting Standards Board issued IFRS 16, Leases, which specifies how to recognize, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
-Consistent with its predecessor, IAS 17 the new lease standard continues to require lessors to classify leases as operating or finance.
+Consistent with its predecessor, IAS 17, the new lease standard continues to require lessors to classify leases as operating or finance.
 IFRS 16 is to be applied retrospectively for annual periods beginning on or after January 1, 2019.
-As the Company currently has limited exposure to leases, there is currently no material impact expected from the future adoption of the standard.
+As the Company currently has limited exposure to leases, there is currently no material impact expected from the adoption of the standard.

-5. Amounts receivable
+4. Amounts receivable

 The Company has HST recoverable from the Canadian government through its costs incurred to date.
-No allowance has been recorded, as the amounts have been collected in full subsequent to the balance sheet date.
+No allowance has been recorded, as the amounts have been historically collected in full.

-6. Exploration and evaluation assets
+5. Exploration and evaluation assets

-White Gold properties ARM properties Total Mineral property cost Balance as at December 31, 2016 \$ 12,647,800 \$ 20,000 \$ 12,667,800 Acquisition/Staking/Renewal Cost 54,755,449 - 54,755,449 Exploration expenditures 10,285,807 - 10,285,807 Impairment - (20,000) (20,000) Balance as at December 31, 2017 \$ 77,689,056 \$ - \$ 77,689,056 Acquisition/Staking/Renewal Cost 512,647 - 512,647 Exploration expenditures 13,334,116 - 13,334,116 Balance as at December 31, 2018 \$ 91,535,819 \$ - \$ 91,535,819
+White Gold Properties

+Mineral property cost

+Balance as at December 31, 2017 \$ 77,689,056

+Acquisition/Staking/Renewal Cost 512,647

+Exploration expenditures 13,334,116

+Balance as at December 31, 2018 \$ 91,535,819

+Acquisition/Staking/Renewal Cost 3,181,437

+Exploration expenditures 13,757,285

+Balance as at December 31, 2019 \$ 108,474,541